Collins87mbathi/collins-mbathi.me/_posts/Building a Dating App with MERN.md

 title: Building a Dating App with MERN
 tagline: # express # react # beginners # webdev
 preview: >-
- We are going to build a dating app using the MERN stack, the web app has simple functionality a screenshot of the finished app below, all the data comes from a MongoDB database, with API endpoints set in Node.js .
+ We're going to build a dating app with the MERN stack; the web app has simple functionality (see below for a screenshot of the finished app); all data comes from a MongoDB database, with API endpoints set up in Node.js.
 image: >-
   https://dev-to-uploads.s3.amazonaws.com/uploads/articles/z9kktscb2pvkb3l0c7mm.jpg
 ---

+# Introduction

-We are going to build a dating app using the MERN stack, the web app has simple functionality a screenshot of the finished app below, all the data comes from a MongoDB database, with API endpoints set in Node.js .
+We're going to build a dating app with the MERN stack; the web app has simple functionality (see below for a screenshot of the finished app); all data comes from a MongoDB database, with API endpoints set up in Node.js.
 ![cover](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/aog9s34skeuj3nmyau41.PNG)

-Let’s review the React front end and then move to the back end.
+Let's start with the front end of React and then move on to the back end.
+Create a dating-app-mern folder in your terminal.
+Use the following inside it:
-Open your terminal and create a dating-app-mern folder.
-Inside it, use:- `create-react-app` to create a new app called dating-app-frontend.
-The following are the commands to do this.
+To make a new app called dating-app-frontend, use `create-react-app`.
+The commands to accomplish this are as follows:

  ```JavaScript
 cd dating-app-mern
 npx create-react-app dating-app-frontend

 ```
-#### React Basic Setup
+### React Basic Setup

-Return to the React project and cd to the dating-app-frontend directory.
-Start the React app with npm start.
+Return to the React project and navigate to the directory dating-app-frontend. npm start will launch the React app.

 ```JavaScript
 cd dating-app-frontend
 npm start

 ```
-Next, delete some of the files that you don't need.
+Next, remove any files that you no longer require.

 ![perez](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/1z9fzfsn3fcone8vma4c.PNG)

-####Creating a Header Component
+#### Creating a Header Component

-Let's create a header component.
-First, you must install Material .since it's going to provide us with the icons we are going to use
+Let's start by making a header component.
+You must first install Material. because it will provide us with the icons we will use

 ```JavaScript
 npm i @material-ui/core @material-ui/icons
 ```
-Next, create a components folder inside the src folder.
-Create two files—Header. jsx and Header.CSS—inside the components folder.
-Header.js has two things: a person icon and a forum icon.
+Next, inside the src folder, make a components folder.
+Inside the components folder, create two files: Header.jsx and Header.CSS.
+There are two icons in header.js: a person icon and a forum icon.
-The following is the Header.jsx file's content.
+The following is the content of the Header.jsx file.

 ![article2](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/hsye32gzwjf3syvdf3ph.PNG)
 include the Header component in the App.js file
 ![article3](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/iilrav9uii5yydrwstc6.PNG)

-the header.css file contains the following content
+The following information is contained in the header.css file:

 ![css](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/h9dwdirvxbykc187ri5r.PNG)

-####Creating the Dating Cards Component
+#### Creating the Dating Cards Component

-Let’s now work on the second component.
-Create two files—DatingCards.js and DatingCards.css—inside the components folder.
-Then include the DatingCards component in the App.js file.
+Let's get started on the second component.
+Inside the components folder, create two files: DatingCards.js and DatingCards.css.
+Then, in the App.js file, include the DatingCards component.
-Before moving forward, you need to install a react-tinder-card package.
-This package has a feature that provides the swipe effect.
+You must first install the react-tinder-card package before proceeding.
+This package includes a feature that generates the swipe effect.

 ```JavaScript
 npm i react-tinder-card
 ```

-Next, put the content in DatingCards.js.
-Here, inside a people state variable, you store the name and images of four people.
-Next, import DatingCard and use it as a component.
+After that, paste the content into DatingCards.js.
+You store the names and images of four people inside a people state variable.
+Import DatingCard and use it as a component next.
-Here, you use the props mentioned in the react-tinder-card documentation.
+The props mentioned in the react-tinder-card documentation are used here.
-The swiped and outOfFrame functions are required.
-When looping through each person, use the imgUrl background image and display the name in the h3 tag.
+The functions swiped and outOfFrame are required.
+Use the imgUrl background image and display the name in the h3 tag when looping through each person.

 ![dating1](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/f5vaqypp3bsgnmvn96is.PNG)

 ![dating2](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/nune45e3nkx9lcrro84l.PNG)

-######Creating the Swipe Buttons Component
+###### Creating the Swipe Buttons Component

-Let’s now create the Swipe component, which is the button in the footer.
+Let's now make the Swipe component, which is the footer button.
-These buttons add to the app’s styling.
-They won’t be functional since it’s a simple app.
+These buttons complement the app's design.
+Because it is a simple app, they will not function.
-Create two files: Swipe.jsx and Swipe.css inside the components folder.
-You also need to include it in the App.js file.
+Inside the components folder, create two files: Swipe.jsx and Swipe.css.
+It must also be included in the App.js file.

-The content in Swiper.jsx
+Swiper.jsx contains content.

 ![dating](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/8egnn6cpxzvynr0sehck.PNG)

-Next, is styling the buttons and the code for styling them is here below
+The following step is to style the buttons, and the code for doing so is provided below.

 ![dating2](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/pb570vuld5gosmwyieuv.PNG)

-we are now through with the frontend part .
+We have completed the frontend portion.

-####Initial Back-End Setup
+#### Initial Back-End Setup
-Let’s move to the back end by starting with the Node.js code. create another folder and name it API .
+Let's get started with the Node.js code on the back end.
+Make a new folder and call it API.

-Next, create a package.json file by entering the `npm init -y` command in the terminal.
+Then, in the terminal, type `npm init -y` to create a package.json file.

-After that, You need to install two packages before starting.
-Open the terminal and install Express and Mongoose in the API folder
+After that, you must install two packages before proceeding.
+Install Express and Mongoose in the API folder using the terminal.

 ```JavaScript
 npm i express mongoose
 ```

-after this open MongoDB and copy the link to link to our project.
+After that, launch MongoDB and copy the link to our project.

-Before moving forward, install the nodemon in the API folder.
-Whenever you make any changes to the code in the index.js file, the Node server restarts instantaneously.
+Install the nodemon in the API folder before proceeding.
+Any changes to the code in the index.js file cause the Node server to restart immediately.

 ```JavaScript
 npm i nodemon
 ```

-####Initial Route Setup
+#### Initial Route Setup

-Let’s create the initial route, which generally checks whether everything is set up correctly.
-The Express package in Node.js allows you to create routes, which is how most of the Internet works.
-Most back-end languages like Node.js and Java offer capabilities to create these routes, which interact with the databases.
-The initial route doesn’t interact with the database and simply returns a text when you go to it, using a GET request.
+Let's start with the first route, which checks to see if everything is in order.
+The Node.js Express package allows you to create routes, which is how the majority of the Internet works.
+Most back-end languages, such as Node.js and Java, provide the ability to create these routes that interact with databases.
+The first route does not interact with the database and simply returns a text when accessed via a GET request.

-Create an index.js file in the API folder.
-Here, you import the Express and Mongoose packages first.
-Next, use Express to create a port variable to run on port 5001.
+In the API folder, create an index.js file.
+First, import the Express and Mongoose packages.
+Then, using Express, create a port variable that will run on port 5001.

 ```JavaScript
 const express = require('express');